 - Are the authors looking only at death rates?
 Spoiler alert: almost nothing changes the death rate.
 This is inherently biased.

 - Who were they measuring it in?
 Do they even mention this?

 - Did this thing they measured make sense to measure in this particular group?

-- Is someone gaining money by manipulating headlines and research projects?
+- Is someone gaining money by manipulating making quackery-type statements and research projects?